4 Ingredient Guacamole Recipe

 Make with that last bit of information what you will.

-Cutting the avocado
+Cutting your avocado

 First slice the avocado around the circumference of the fruit from top to bottom and back around (i.e. not the equator).
 Twist the two halves to separate them.